Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Are there any restrictions to the type of property I can rent?

-Yes, the apartment in which you’re renting must be deemed by HMRC as reasonable.
+Yes, the apartment which you’re renting for business reasons must be deemed by HMRC as reasonable.
 Ideally it should be to the same standard, or less, as your permanent residence.
 So, any penthouse suites that overlook the London Eye are likely to get a big no-no from HMRC.

 Learn more about our online accounting services by calling 020 3355 4047 and get an instant online quote.